SCOTT-HAMILTON/RSA-Crypt/README.md

 # RSA-Crypt
-A c++ code for crypting string with the RSA algorithm.
+A c++ lib for crypting strings with the RSA algorithm.

 This application has the gmpxx lib for dependency.